httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 ## Generic Semantics

-When writing an application's specification, it's often tempting to specify exactly how HTTP is to be implemented, supported and used.
+When writing a specification, it's often tempting to specify exactly how HTTP is to be implemented, supported and used.

 However, this can easily lead to an unintended profile of HTTP's behaviour.
 For example, it's common to see specifications with language like this: